wlanslovenija/tunneldigger/docs/server.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You can also activate the modules using ``modprobe``.
-A restart will load the kernel without them if you do not create the file.
+A system restart will *not* load the modules again if you do not create the file as described above.

 .. code:: shell